BrainBlend-AI/atomic-agents/README.md

 pip install atomic-agents
 ```

-Alternatively, to install the necessary dependencies from the repository, run the following command:
+Alternatively, for local development, to install the necessary dependencies from the repository, run the following command:

 ```bash
 python -m venv venv